 \subsubsection{Additional Attributes}

-\textit{\textbf{By adding new attributes and supervisions, the original representation capabilities of 3DGS can be augmented.}}

-\textbf{Semantic Attributes:} By introducing semantic attributes and corresponding supervision, works, such as~\cite{yan2024street, zhou2024hugs, li2024sgs, zhu2024semgauss, zhou2023feature, ji2024neds}, are endowed with enhanced spatial semantic awareness, which is crucial for tasks such as SLAM and editing.
-After the splatting process used for semantic attributes, the 3DGS's semantic attributes are supervised using 2D semantic segmentation maps.
-Additionally, improving methods for extracting semantic information~\cite{huang2023point} and introducing high-dimensional semantic-text features, such as CLIP and DINO features~\cite{qin2023langsplat, shi2023language, zuo2024fmgs}, have been employed to address a wider range of downstream tasks.
-Similar to semantic attributes, the Identity Encoding attributes can group 3DGS that belong to the same instance or stuff, which is more effective for multi-object scenes~\cite{ye2023gaussian}.
+\textbf{Semantic Attributes:} {By introducing them and corresponding supervision, works such as~\cite{yan2024street, zhou2024hugs, li2024sgs, zhu2024semgauss, zhou2023feature, ji2024neds,yue2025improving,choi2025click,gu2025egolifter} are endowed with enhanced spatial semantic awareness, which is crucial for tasks such as SLAM and editing.} After the semantic attributes' splatting, the 3DGS's semantic attributes are supervised using 2D semantic segmentation maps.
+Additionally, methods to improve the extraction of semantic information~\cite{huang2023point} and introducing high-dimensional semantic-text, such as CLIP and DINO features~\cite{qin2023langsplat, shi2023language, zuo2024fmgs}, have been employed to address a wider range of downstream tasks.
+Similar to semantic attributes, the identity encoding attributes can group 3DGS that belong to the same instance or stuff~\cite{ye2023gaussian}, which is more effective for multi-object scenes.

-\textbf{Attribute Distributions:} Learning a distributed attribute with reparameterization techniques instead of a fixed value is an effective approach to prevent local minima in 3DGS~\cite{li2023gaussiandiffusion} and mitigate its reliance on Adaptive Control of 3DGS~\cite{charatan2023pixelsplat}.
-In addition to these works focusing on the distribution prediction of position attributes, the distribution of scale attributes has also been incorporated~\cite{li2023gaussiandiffusion}.
-By sampling the predicted attribute distributions, Gaussian primitives for splatting can be obtained.
+\textbf{Attribute Distributions:} Learning position distributions with reparameterization techniques instead of a fixed value is an effective approach to prevent local minima~\cite{li2023gaussiandiffusion} and mitigate its reliance on Adaptive Control of 3DGS~\cite{charatan2023pixelsplat}.
+In addition to these works focusing on the distribution prediction of position attributes, the distribution of the scale has also been incorporated~\cite{li2023gaussiandiffusion}.
+By sampling the predicted distributions, Gaussian primitives can be obtained.